Sebastvin/Bazy_danych/lab_08.md

      DELIMITER //
     CREATE TRIGGER sprawdz_tesciowa
     AFTER INSERT ON wyprawa
     FOR EACH ROW
     BEGIN
     DECLARE zmienna INT;
     SELECT count(*) INTO zmienna
-  FROM etapy_wyprawy AS e, kreatura AS k, wyprawa AS w, uczestnicy AS u WHERE e.idWyprawy=w.id_wyprawy AND k.idKreatury=u.id_uczestnika AND u.id_wyprawy=w.id_wyprawy
+    FROM etapy_wyprawy AS e, kreatura AS k, wyprawa AS w, uczestnicy AS u WHERE e.idWyprawy=w.id_wyprawy AND k.idKreatury=u.id_uczestnika
+    AND u.id_wyprawy=w.id_wyprawy
     AND k.nazwa='Tesciowa' AND e.sektor=7
     AND w.id_wyprawy=NEW.id_wyprawy;
     IF zmienna > 0
     THEN
     INSERT INTO system_alarmowy VALUES(DEFAULT, 'Tesciowa nadchodzi !!!');
     END IF;
-  END//
+    END
+    //
+    DELIMITER